xcomfan/xcomfan.github.io/gitref/definitions.md

 File that were in the last snapshot as well as any new staged files.
 Tracked files can be either unmodified, modified or staged.

+# tracking branch

+A local branch that tracks a remote [upstream branch]({% link gitref/definitions.md %}#upstream-branch).
+If you are on a tracking branch and you run the command `git pull` Git automatically knows which server to fetch from and which branch to merge in.

+# upstream branch

+A remote branch that is being tracked by a local [tracking branch]({% link gitref/definitions.md %}#tracking-branch)

 # working copy

 When you are working in a Git repository the working copy is the copy on your disk actively being worked on.